navidrezadoost/express-mongoose-gen/README.md

   - `-t, --tree <tree>`        files tree generation grouped by (t)ype or by (m)odule

 ##### Types supported in this version include
-  - String
+  - string
-  - Number
+  - number
-  - Date
+  - date
-  - Boolean
+  - boolean
-  - Array
+  - array
-  - ObjectId
+  - objectId

 ### Input commands from bash